AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding

 In addition, we quantitatively compute the neighboring consistency regarding data features and model attributions and report the results in Fig.~\ref{fig:proj_comparison}.
 For each point, we compute the average cosine similarities between its top 10 neighbors using their original feature vectors, representing data feature consistency; besides, we compute the average Wasserstein similarities of their attribution mask, where higher values of both scores indicate better consistency.
 Lastly, we compute the average scores to quantify the overall neighbor consistency of data features and model attributions for each space.
 As shown in Fig.~\ref{fig:proj_comparison}, compared to the original feature space, our constructed space has comparable data feature similarity (0.8987) and significantly higher attribution similarity (1.0659), which proves that the attribution-weighted feature vectors help construct a space with satisfactory local consistency in terms of data features and model attributions, providing a solid basis for computing interpretable data slices (\ref{req:interpretability}).

-\textbf{Data Slice Identification.} On top of the attribution representation space, we apply K-Means clustering to obtain data slices.
-Similarly to DOMINO~\cite{eyuboglu2022domino}, we apply over-clustering by incrementing the number of clusters and monitoring the model attribution consistency within each slice, until a coherent grouping of samples is attained.
+\textbf{Slice Identification.} On top of the attribution representation space, we apply K-Means clustering to obtain data slices.
+Similarly to Domino~\cite{eyuboglu2022domino}, we apply over-clustering by incrementing the number of clusters and monitoring the model attribution consistency within each slice, until a coherent grouping of samples is attained.
 Specifically, the attribution consistency of a data slice is measured as the average cosine similarity of each instance's attribution-weighted feature vector with the slice centroid.
 We set a threshold at $0.8$ to determine slice coherence in our case studies.

 Note that we allow ML experts to adjust this threshold based on the specific requirements of their datasets and tasks.
-This helps prevent the omission or overlooking of rare slices and provides a comprehensive slice identification.
+For rare slices with a small number of data samples featuring abnormal model attributions, this iterative process, along with our slice mosaic design detailed in Sec.~\ref{subsec:slicesummarization}, ensures such slices are not overlooked.
+By combining automated clustering with user-driven refinement, our approach provides a comprehensive and efficient solution for identifying both common and rare slices.